neuralpain/qbactivator/README.md

 ## The Setup (with installation)

-Extract `qbactivator.cmd` and `qbpatch.dat` to the **same folder** containing the QuickBooks installer (if any).
+Download the [latest release](https://github.com/neuralpain/qbactivator/releases/download/v0.17.0/qbactivator-0.17.0.zip) of the activator and extract `qbactivator.cmd` and `qbpatch.dat` to the **same location** together with the QuickBooks installer (if any).
 This is the main requirement.
 When the script is started it will look in the current location for `qbpatch.dat`.
 If it is not found, the activator will terminate.

 Ensure that the QuickBooks installer executable has the original name from the download, e.g., `QuickBooksPOSV19.exe`, `QuickBooksPOSV12.exe` etc. If the name has changed, the installer will not be recognized by the activator.